-The EU is a strategic partner for Canada.
-The Canada-EU relationship is based on shared values, a long history of close cooperation, and strong people-to-people ties.
-Our relationship is the EU's oldest formal relationship with any industrialized country, officially dating back to 1959 when we signedthe Agreement for Cooperation in the Peaceful Uses of Atomic Energy.
+Canada and the European Union (EU) have a deep and ever-growing strategic partnership.
+The Canada-EU relationship is based on shared values, commercial relations, and institutional cooperation.
+Our relationship is the EU's oldest formal relationship with any industrialized country, officially dating back to 1959 when we signed the Agreement for Cooperation in the Peaceful Uses of Atomic Energy.

 Foreign and Security Policy Cooperation

-Canada and the EU enjoy a strong bilateral relationship across the broad spectrum of political foreign and security policy.
-We share a common history, common values, a commitment to preserving and promoting the rules-based international order, and have common ambitions for the future.
-We work closely together bilaterally and multilaterally to promote democracy, peace and security, respect for human rights, the rule of law, and effective multilateral institutions.
+Canada and the EU enjoy a strong bilateral relationship across the broad spectrum of foreign policy and security issues.
+We share a common commitment to preserving and promoting the rules-based international order and we have common ambitions for the future.
+We work closely together, both bilaterally and multilaterally, to promote democracy, peace and security, respect for human rights, the rule of law, and effective multilateralism.

-- Annual "Joint Ministerial Committee" meetings bring together the Canadian Foreign Minister and the EU High Representative for Foreign Affairs and Security Policy/Vice President of the European Commission (HRVP).
-These meetings review the dynamic EU-Canada relationship and chart the way ahead.
+- An annual "Joint Ministerial Committee" (JMC) meeting which brings together the Canadian Minister of Foreign Affairs and the EU High Representative for Foreign Affairs and Security Policy/Vice President of the European Commission (HRVP).
+These meetings review the dynamic EU-Canada relationship, including on foreign and security policy, and chart the way ahead.

-- Throughout the year, senior officials and experts meet in a structured format to discuss a range of issues and themes in greater depth.
+- Senior official and expert meetings to discuss a range of issues and themes in greater depth throughout the year.
 A multitude of formal and informal bilateral meetings also occur on the margins of other international fora where both Canada and the European Union are represented.

 Peace and Security

-As the European Union's foreign policy role has grown, so too has our cooperation.
+As the EU's foreign and security policy role has grown, so too has our cooperation in this area.
 Conflict prevention and increased international cooperation for more effective crisis management have become a central component of our political dialogue.
 Since 2003, Canada has contributed to 12 EU civilian and military missions in Africa, Asia, Europe and the Middle East.
-Presently, Canada contributes police officers to the EU civilian missions in Ukraine, Mali, the West Bank and Iraq:
+Presently, Canada contributes police officers to the EU civilian missions in the West Bank, EUPOL COPPS.